 Summary of This Review:

-From 2008, when I first published this review, until 2015, I never met a Rosetta Stone student who could ask me a useful question like “What’s your name?” in the language they were studying.
-So if you’re asking yourself, “Does Rosetta Stone work?” my answer is, “For almost everyone I’ve met (and I’ve met hundreds), Rosetta Stone does not work.”
+So if you’re asking yourself, “Does Rosetta Stone work?” my answer is, “For almost everyone I’ve met (and I’ve met hundreds, perhaps thousands of language learners), Rosetta Stone does not work.”

 In 2015 I finally met one guy who told me that he had learned a new language entirely with Rosetta Stone.
 See his story below.

-Summary of these Rosetta Stone reviews: “Rosetta Stone still doesn’t work for most people.”
+Summary of this Rosetta Stone review: “Rosetta Stone doesn’t work for most people.”

 I wish I didn’t have to say that, because the people who work at Rosetta Stone are a great, talented bunch of people.
 Hopefully they will eventually develop language-learning programs that really work.

 Two companies offer programs that work much better than Rosetta Stone.
 They are Pimsleur and Language101.com.